Jeremiah 30

 Jeremiah 30 is the thirtieth chapter of the Book of Jeremiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 It is numbered as Jeremiah 37 in the Septuagint.
 This book contains prophecies attributed to the prophet Jeremiah, and is one of the Books of the Prophets.
 The Jerusalem Bible refers to chapters 30 and 31 as "the Book of Consolation", and Lutheran theologian Ernst Hengstenberg calls these two chapters "the triumphal hymn of Israel’s salvation".
+For Annesley William Streane, chapters 30-33 form a unit whose "whole tone" speaks of hope, contrasting with earlier passages marked with melanchony and prophecies of punishment.
 This chapter contains the promises to restoration.

 Text

 The original text of Jeremiah 30 was written in the Hebrew language.
-This chapter is divided into 24 verses in Christian Bible, but 25 verses in Hebrew Bible, because verse 30:25 in Hebrew Bible is verse 31:1 in Christian Bible.
+This chapter is divided into 24 verses in Christian Bibles, but 25 verses in Hebrew Bibles, because verse 30:25 in the Hebrew Bible is verse 31:1 in Christian Bibles.
 This article follows the common numbering in Christian English Bible versions, with notes to the numbering in Hebrew Bible versions.